tekknolagi/tekknolagi.github.com/_posts/2021-01-14-inline-caching.md

 method address per opcode.
 As with any cache, we'll have to store both a key (the object type) and a value (the method address).

-There are several states that the cache could be in when entering the an
+There are several states that the cache could be in when entering an opcode:
-opcode:

 1. **If it is empty**, look up the method and store it in the cache using the current type as a cache key.
 Use the cached value.